-The establishment of Decree-Law 104/2004 to promote the urban rehabilitation of the Downtown and Historic Centre of Porto aiming to help and motivate private investment and to reduce bureaucracy.
-Afterwards, with Decree-Law no. 307/2009 established the new urban rehabilitation regime and promoted it through the delimitation of urban rehabilitation areas (ARU).
-This was subsequently amended and republished by Law no. 32/2012.
+Establishment of Decree-Law 104/2004 to promote the urban rehabilitation of the Downtown and Historic Centre of Porto aiming to help and motivate private investment and to reduce bureaucracy.
+Decree-Law no. 307/2009 established the new urban rehabilitation regime, promoted through the delimitation of urban rehabilitation areas - ARU.